 1. Battle Fader

 Battle Fader stalls like no other monster can.
 When your opponent declares a direct attack, you special summon Fader from your hand (this is called a "hand trap") and end the battle phase, exiling Fader when it leaves the field after using this effect.
-Not only does this shut down your opponent's attacks for a turn, it also prevents you with a monster ready to take a hit or be tributed.
+Not only does this shut down your opponent's attacks for a turn, but it also prevents you from a monster ready to take a hit or be tributed.

 Additionally, since Fader rests dormant in your hand until used, it isn't vulnerable to spell/trap removals like most defensive forces, and can really save your bacon if you get hit with a field-wipe like Judgment Dragon or Steelswarm Hercules.
 As icing on the cake, since Battle Fader shares the Exodia archetype's dark attribute, it qualifies for many of the same support cards, like Allure of Darkness.